matiasnaess/matiasnaess/README.md

 - 👋 Hi, I’m @matiasnaess
-- 👀 I’m interested in CloudOps and Coding
+- 👀 I’m interested in CloudOps/DevOps
 - 🌱 I’m currently studying Backend Developement
 - 📫 How to reach me - matiasnaess.no